Home

 No time should be lost in treating sleep apnea, because the consequences of behavioral problems, poor memory and concentration, can affect a child for the rest of his or her life.

-As a parent, the first thing to do is to make a tape recording of the sounds of your child's snoring and ask your doctor to see it.
+As a parent, the first thing to do is to make a tape recording the sounds of your child's snoring and ask your doctor to see it.
 He can also refer you to a sleep specialist.

 Bottom line...
 If you suspect that your child has sleep apnea, it should be tested by a sleep specialist as soon as possible.